jordandeklerk/moderndid/moderndid/didcont/README.md

 [Callaway, Goodman-Bacon, and Sant'Anna (2024)](https://arxiv.org/abs/2107.02637) develop estimators for identifying dose-specific treatment effects when treatment intensity varies continuously, and the implementation here follows their framework.

-> [!NOTE]
+> [!WARNING]
-> **Status: Alpha.** The core estimators are implemented and tested, but APIs may still evolve and additional features remain under development.
+> The core estimators are implemented and tested, but APIs may still evolve and additional features remain under development.
 Feedback and bug reports are welcome.

 ## Capabilities